MetOffice/CSET/docs/source/contributing/index.rst

 Contributing checklist
 ----------------------

-If you have just opened a PR, then these are the things you need to do ahead of a :doc:`code review <code-review>`.
+If you have just opened a PR (Pull Request), then these are the things you need to do ahead of a :doc:`code review <code-review>`.

 Documentation has been updated to reflect change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you've added a new function has it been documented?
+If you've added a new function check whether it has been documented?
 If you changed the name
 of a setting have you changed it everywhere in the documentation?

 New code has tests, and affected old tests have been updated